ryanspletzer/ryanspletzer.github.io/_posts/2023-03-26-vendor-lock-in.md

 date: 2023-03-26 00:00:00
 description: Do you use an API of any kind?
 Congratulations, you have vendor lock-in.
 tags:
- - Vendor Lock-in
+ - vendor-lock-in
- - Cloud-Native
+ - cloud-native
- - Multi-Cloud
+ - multi-cloud
- - Cloud-Agnostic
+ - cloud-agnostic
 ---

 Do you use an API of any kind?
 Congratulations, you have vendor lock-in.